krzemienski/awesome-from-stars/README.md

 * [limebar/roku](https://github.com/limebar/roku): A repo to store Roku app runtime assets and a web site to link to the apps in the store.
 * [stephenbaldwin/roku](https://github.com/stephenbaldwin/roku): Roku Brightscript Development Toolkit in Ruby
 * [trystant/Roku](https://github.com/trystant/Roku): This is a mirror of the Roku SDK download for those who want to use a DVCS
+* [haystacknews/roku-animate](https://github.com/haystacknews/roku-animate): animate is a library that allows you to programmatically define SceneGraph animations through a simple configuration object.
 * [uabmagic/roku-app](https://github.com/uabmagic/roku-app): None
 * [BrianWillett/roku-boilerplate](https://github.com/BrianWillett/roku-boilerplate): Node module to create the standard Brightscript boilerplate to get an app up and running.
 After running the create command, you will have created a working Roku app that can launch and display "Hello, World!",
 * [marcnew2101/roku-boilerplate](https://github.com/marcnew2101/roku-boilerplate): Project template for creating a Roku/Brightscript channel